onelson/jq-src/README.md

 # jq-src

-This rust crate will compile and statically link `libjq` provided by the [jq] **1.6** release.
+This rust crate provides an api to compile `libjq` provided by the [jq] **1.6** release.

+The primary consumer of this crate is [jq-sys] which depends on this crate when the `bundled` feature is enabled.

+Setting `JQ_NO_STATIC` will build a shared lib instead of static (the default).
+This is probably ill-advised since you'd then have to go out of your way to ensure you retain the `libjq` build results and install them on your system so they can be found at runtime.
+Still, the variable is there if you feel the need to set it.

 As per the [jq] readme, the library is compiled using the built-in [oniguruma] library for regex support.